jitsi/handbook/docs/dev-guide/contributing.md

 ### Formatting

-* Line length is limited to 120 characters.
+* Line length is limited to 120 characters for JavaScript and Java projects.

 * Sort by alphabetical order in order to make the addition of new entities as easy as looking a word up in a dictionary.
 Otherwise, one risks duplicate entries (with conflicting values in the cases of key-value pairs).
 For
   example:

-  * Within an `import` of multiple names from a module, sort the names in alphabetical order.
+  * JavaScript: Within an `import` of multiple names from a module, sort the names in alphabetical order.
 (Of course, the default name stays first as required by the `import` syntax.)